 - Inflammation in the spinal cord.

 - Being a male.
 In the United States, more men than women have suffered a spinal cord injury.
-Only about 20 percent of women have endured a traumatic spinal cord injury, leaving 80 percent of men as the common victims of spinal cord injury.
+Only about 20 percent of women have endured a traumatic spinal cord injury, while the remaining 80 percent were men.

 - Individuals who are 16 to 30 years old.
-About 48 percent of people in this age range have experienced a spinal cord injury due to negligent behaviors.
+About 48 percent of people in this age group have experienced a spinal cord injury due to reckless actions.
 Common causes include: